-From March through July, your experienced and knowledgeable peers will provide scores and comments based on the criteria outlined in the MFA Notice of Funding Opportunity, and IMLS staff will examine budgets, financials, and your track record with past and current grants.
+From February through June, your experienced and knowledgeable peers will provide scores and comments based on the criteria outlined in the Inspire!
+Notice of Funding Opportunity, and IMLS staff will examine your budget, your financials, and your track record with past and current grants.
 We then prepare materials for the IMLS Deputy Director for Museums and the IMLS Director.
-By law, the IMLS Director is charged with the authority and responsibility to make final award decisions, and this happens in August.
+By law, the IMLS Director is charged with the authority and responsibility to make final award decisions, and this happens in July.

-In September, we notify all applicants by email of the award decisions and provide the scores and comments created by the reviewers.
-Project Directors and Authorizing Officials of funded applications receive award packets.
+In August, we will notify you by email of the award decisions and provide the scores and comments created by the reviewers.